Fira: Can We Achieve Full-rank Training of LLMs Under Low-rank Constraint?: Introduction

-The current low-rank training methods can be broadly divided into two categories: weight matrix-based and gradient matrix-based low-rank decomposition.
-For the {weight matrix decomposition} methods, the most representative one is Low-Rank Adaptation (LoRA) \citep{hulora}, where its basic idea is to use low-rank matrices as decomposed representations of the pre-trained weights during training, as shown in Figure~\ref{fig:total} (a).
-However, the optimization of LoRA is constrained in a low-rank subspace of the weights.
-This will inevitably cause the reduction of representation capacity, leading to sub-optimal outcomes \citep{zhang2023lora, xia2024chain}.
-Although the variant ReLoRA \citep{lialin2024relora} attempts to extend the application of LoRA from fine-tuning to pre-training, by periodically updating high-rank weights with multiple low-rank updates.
-It still requires full-rank weight training as a warm-up before low-rank training, thus rendering memory efficiency unachievable \citep{zhao2024GaLore}.
 For the {gradient matrix decomposition} based methods, the typical one is the gradient low-rank projection (GaLore) proposed recently \citep{zhao2024GaLore}.
 In contrast to LoRA, GaLore attempts to reduce the memory usage in optimizer states via decomposing the gradient matrix, as shown in Figure~\ref{fig:total} (b).
 While GaLore supports the training of full-rank weights, it leverages only low-rank gradients, restricting them to a low-rank subspace.
 Consequently, any gradient information outside this subspace is lost, in contrast to training with full-rank gradients.
 Note that since these methods constrain LLM training to a low-rank subspace, this inevitably leads to sub-optimal results compared to full-rank training (i.e., training with full-rank gradients and full-rank weights).
 This raises the question: \textbf{Can we achieve full-rank training for LLMs while consistently maintaining a low-rank constraint?}